Samy-Ulz/bsd24_ulz_samuel/exercise4.md

 ## JUnit testing for Calculator Class

-I wrote three tests for every method and grouped them into subclasses using \"@Nested\" to make my testing class cleaner.
+I wrote three tests for every method in my CalculatorTest class to test the functionality of my Calculator class.
 For every method I tested three cases:
  - calling method with two positive numbers
  - calling method with one positive and one negative number